-I could see pawl perk up his head from the foot of my bed.
-I could make out his chubby silhouette on my white down comforter as he stood and took off toward the sound.
-I looked at the clock and it read 1:12am.
-I grabbed my trusted Louisville slugger, that my dad gave me years ago, from beneath my bed.
-Then I put on my robe, grabbed my cell phone, and I walked calmly towards the door.
+I could see a pawl perk up his head from the foot of my bed.
+I could make out his chubby silhouette on my white down-comforter as he stood and took off toward the sound.
+I looked at the clock and it read 1:12 am.
+I grabbed my trusted Louisville slugger, which my dad gave me years ago, from beneath my bed.
+Then I put on my robe, grabbed my cell phone, and I walked calmly toward the door.

 As I turned the corner, the faint knocks turn to pounds and I could hear my name, “Lock, Lock open the door!”

 I recognized the voice of my dear friend, Marilyn.
 I place the bat next to the door and the cell phone in my pocket.
 I quickly unlock the door.
 Marilyn stormed past me and directly into the guest restroom.
 As she ran, she was telling me how much she had to pee and that “single’s night” at the club was a waste of time.
 While she was in the bathroom, I locked the front door and picked up Pawl.
 I went over to the bathroom and spoke through the door to ask if she was thirsty or hungry.
 Suddenly she submerged from the bathroom with a heartbroken look on her face and gave me the biggest drunken hug ever.
 She told me she just heard my voicemail and that she was sorry.
 She released me from the Hulk-like grip and headed to the kitchen.